 The wounds have now been repaired with new blood vessels and dermal tissues.
-The temporary type 3 collagen has been replaced by type 1 collagen in the newly repaired skin, which can tighten to create a "shrink wrap" effect on the appearance of skin.
+The temporary type 3 collagen has been replaced by type 1 collagen in the newly repaired skin, which can tighten to create a "shrinkwrap" effect on the appearance of skin.

 Microneedling makes a great option for patients looking to reduce the signs of aging and to improve the appearance of acne scars.
-The treatment is appropriate for all skin types, and it can be used on many areas throughout the body.
-Microneedling is nearly pain-free and has a minimal chances of causing scarring or an infection.
+The treatment is appropriate for all skin types, and it can be used in many areas throughout the body.
+Microneedling is nearly pain-free and has minimal chances of causing scarring or an infection.